-Accordingly, the Group and the Company which are Transitioning Entities have chosen to defer the adoption of the MFRSs framework to financial year beginning on 1st January 2014.
-The Group and the Company will prepare their first MFRSs financial statements using the MFRSs framework for the financial year ending 31st December 2014.
+Accordingly, the Group and the Company which are Transitioning Entities have chosen to defer the adoption of the MFRSs framework.
+The Group and the Company will prepare their first MFRSs financial statements using the MFRSs framework when the MFRSs framework is mandated by the MASB.

-As at 31st December 2012, all FRSs issued under the existing FRSs framework are equivalent to the MFRSs issued under MFRSs framework except for differences in relation to the transitional provisions, the adoption of MFRS 141 Agriculture and IC Int 15 Agreements for the Construction of Real Estate as well as differences in effective dates contained in certain of the existing FRSs.
+As at 31 December 2013, all FRSs issued under the existing FRSs framework are equivalent to the MFRSs issued under MFRSs framework except for differences in relation to the transitional provisions, the adoption of MFRS 141 Agriculture and IC Int 15 Agreements for the Construction of Real Estate as well as differences in effective dates contained in certain of the existing FRSs.
 As such, other than those as discussed below, the main effects arising from the transition to the MFRSs Framework has been discussed in Note 2.2(b).
 The effect is based on the Group's and the Company's best estimates at the reporting date.
 The financial effect may change or additional effects may be identified, prior to the completion of the Group's and the Company's first MFRSs based financial statements.